-“One of the pleasures of bringing health self-management education into the community is hearing the stories of the people who attend the workshops,” explains Christy Lau, Program Director, Health Self-Management Services at Partners in Care.
+“One of the pleasures of bringing community wellness education into the community is hearing the stories of the people who attend the workshops,” explains Christy Lau, Program Director, Community Wellness Department at Partners in Care.
 “Dorothy and Albert stood out, because their devotion to each other was evident from the first class.
 It was so touching.”

 Dorothy and Albert began attending a Matter of Balance class at Arcadia Recreation & Community Services Center in the San Gabriel Valley in January 2017 after the Arcadia Fire Department began referring individuals who dialed 911 for assistance after a fall.
 Every year 2.8 million older people are treated in emergency rooms for fall-related injuries, with just under 250,000 ER visits in 2016 in California alone.
 As a result, the Administration for Community Living (ACL) has funded Partners in Care to create a sustainable model to reduce fall risks in the state, and the direct outreach via fire departments is a key part of that effort.
 10% of calls to the Arcadia Fire Department are fall-related, the majority concerning people 60 years and older.

 Dorothy and Albert, have been married for 70 years.
 “I came along because I wanted to help my wife across the parking lot” says Albert, a former gymnast.
 “But being here has made me think a lot about ways to be safer.”

 Dorothy has experienced one fall in recent years, but it was when she suddenly lost her hearing that she began to experience serious problems with balance.
 “I knew I needed to get stronger.
 The biggest benefit of this class has been developing better muscles.
 I had been spending too much time sitting, but this class has helped make me more active.
 I can feel the difference when I stand up out of my chair.”